JaredTRand/CSC-450--TWITTER-BOT/README.md

+#Another Twitter Bot
-# Run brain.py to start the bot
+#Run brain.py to start the bot

 You need: